alex-trueman/declustr/README.md

 Ripley, B.D. and Rasson, J.P.
 (1977) Finding the edge of a Poisson forest.
 Journal of Applied Probability, 14, 483 – 491.

+A. Baddeley, E. Rubak and R.Turner.
+Spatial Point Patterns: Methodology and Applications with R. Chapman and Hall/CRC Press, 2015.